 What can I find in the museum?

 The museum has displays of police uniforms and equipment, medals and archives as well as displays of terrorist weapons used against police over the years.
 To add a personal touch, visitors are personally shown round by the Curator, which takes about 40 minutes.
 We also have a reference library and archive which allows visitors to find information on ancestors who served in the Royal Irish Constabulary (RIC) and early Royal Ulster Constabulary (RUC).
 Academic researchers are welcome to use the museum’s archive of police records from the 1840's onwards.

 What else happens at the museum?

-The museum is also the base for the RUC GC Historical Society which promotes and encourages research into police history in general.
+The museum is also the base for The Police Historical Society (N.I.) which promotes and encourages research into police history in general.
 The society holds monthly meetings from October to April in the Northern Ireland Police College on subjects of interest and produces a regular museum magazine with articles and features on police history.
-If you would like to know more about the society please contact the museum at email@example.com
+If you would like to know more about the society please contact the museum at firstname.lastname@example.org

 Museum staff are also able to provide some genealogy information from service records.

 Hope to see you soon!